JuliaCI/PkgTemplates.jl/README.md

 You can also use `generate_interactive` to interactively generate a template and then immediately use it to create a new package.

-## Comparison to PkgDev

-`PkgTemplates` is similar in functionality to [`PkgDev`](https://github.com/JuliaLang/PkgDev.jl)'s `generate` function.
-However, `PkgTemplates` offers more customizability in templates and more extensibility via plugins.
-For the package registration and release management features that `PkgTemplates` doesn't include, you are encouraged to use [AttoBot](https://github.com/apps/attobot) instead.

 ## Contributing

 It's extremely easy to extend `PkgTemplates` with new plugins.
 To get started,